Growing Photinia Red Robin Key Points:

 Growing Red Robin as a Hedge

-How close you plant the shrubs depends on a) the size of the plants you buy and b) how long you are prepared to wait for the hedge to fill out.
+How closely you plant the shrubs depends on a) the size of the plants you buy and b) how long you are prepared to wait for the hedge to fill out.

 Obviously, the larger the shrub, the further apart it can be planted.
-So say a 2L would be 3-5 plants per metre, whereas a 10L would be only two.
-If you are making an investment in a hedge water, water, water after planting.
-The major cause of shrub failure is a lack of water enough during the first 12+ months.
-If you are growing Photinia as a hedge, to encourage it to produce more leaves, so it is thicker and not spindly, and to keep to size, prune regularly , more info below.
+So, say a 2L would be 3-5 plants per metre, whereas a 10L would be only two.
+If you are investing in a hedge, water, water, water after planting.
+The major cause of shrub failure is a lack of sufficient water during the first 12+ months.
+If you are growing Photinia as a hedge, to encourage it to produce more leaves, so it is thicker and not spindly, and to keep to size, prune regularly, more info below.

-Photinia 'Red Robin' is one shrub which helps to filter out pollution helpful if you reside near a main road; there are others.
+Photinia 'Red Robin' is one shrub that filters out pollution, helpful if you reside near a main road; there are others.

 Growing Photinia as a standard